transparency Transparency Stars

 Public Pensions Guidelines

 Efforts to enhance public pension transparency have been gaining momentum in recent years amid concerns regarding actuarial practices and plan solvency.
-HB 3310, passed in the 84th Legislative session, for example, increases accountability among public pension plans exceeding $100 million in asset value.
+House Bill 3310, passed in the 84th Legislative session increases accountability among public pension plans exceeding $100 million in asset value.

 Public Pensions Summary

-This summary should include the following from the most recent actuarial valuation, as well as a narrative section with explanations (or links to explanations) of terminology for each and comparisons with GASB, Pension Review Board or other applicable benchmark as appropriate:
+Post a summary table or listing separately from audits and financial reports from the most recent actuarial valuation, as well as a narrative section with explanations (or links to explanations) of terminology for each and comparisons with GASB, Pension Review Board or another applicable benchmark:

-• One-, three- and 10-year rates (if available) of return, with basic explanation (or link to basic explanation) of methodology employed;
+• One-, three- and 10-year rates (as applicable) of return, with basic explanation (or link to basic explanation) of methodology employed.

 • Unfunded Actuarial Accrued Liability (UAAL) as percent of covered payroll.